-Many parents feel at a loss when their children enter their examination years, known in schools as Key Stage 4 (Years 10 and 11, but we give our learners in Y9 a chance to start sooner).
+Many parents feel at a loss when their children enter their examination years, known in schools as Key Stage 4 (Years 9, 10 and 11).

 Many get confused by the complicated systems of choosing subjects and courses (GCSEs, vocational GCSEs, BTECs, - just some of the options available).